JvanKatwijk/swradio-8/README.md

 Note that for DRM decoding a special version of the faad library, obviously incompatible with the regular one, has to be created.

+Select the device

+* CONFIG	+= sdrplay
+* CONFIG	+= hackrf
+* CONFIG	+= pmsdr

+It is possible to select more than one device, in which case the software will try to open configured devices, until one found, otherwise file input will be selected.

 Select - or deselect - decoders:
 * CONFIG          += am-decoder
 * CONFIG          += ssb-decoder
 * CONFIG          += cw-decoder